 Our experience shows we can restore, conserve and leverage these resources, whether in the oceans or on land, in ways that provide for both our immediate needs and those of future generations.
 The right policies, programs, management practices, technologies and market-based solutions are critical to this success.
-Our deep insight and expertise grounded in years of experience enable us to guide our clients in navigating these complexities.
+Our broad, yet deep insight and expertise enables us to guide our clients in navigating these complexities.
 The results are optimized resource use and value creation for our clients and the communities in which they operate.

 As we seek to feed a growing population of nearly 8 billion people, the health of our oceans is trending in the wrong direction.
 According to the UN Food & Agriculture Organization, more than 31% of the world’s wild fish stocks are overfished.
 Simultaneously, the Ocean Health Index reports that more than 60% of coral reefs, home to 25% of all marine species, are degraded and the percentage is growing.

 An Illustration of Our Work

 Sustainable Fisheries Management

 Environmental Defense Fund is a leading international nonprofit organization with more than two million members.
 One of EDF’s largest areas of focus is restoring global ocean health, with a specific focus on sustainable fisheries management.
 The goal of the EDF Oceans program is to have more fish in the sea, more food on the plate and more prosperous fishing communities.